 In July, Krog Street Market officially announced its first seven retailers, which included four eateries, one bakery, a florist, and unique gift shop.

 In August, “The Cottage,” a 1920’s historic home, was relocated to Lake Avenue & Waddell Street to begin renovations.
 The Cottage would go on to be the store space of The Collective.

 Krog Street Market opened in November to critical acclaim throughout the region.

 Krog Street Market is named one of “The World’s Best Food Halls” by Travel + Leisure.

 Krog Street Market and its retailers rack up more acclaim: Top 10 Food Halls in America, Best Bars in America, Best New Restaurants, Best of Atlanta, and James Beard Foundation nominations.

-Krog Street Market is acquired by Asana Partners to maintain the culinary excellence and bring authentic retail and dining experiences to customers.
+Krog Street Market is acquired by Asana Partners to maintain its culinary excellence and bring more authentic retail and dining experiences to the neighborhood.